oxcened/netflix-clone/README.md

 FlixClone
 </h1>

-A Netflix clone that I've built because reasons.
+Not your usual Netflix clone.

 [Demo](#demo) • [Key Features](#key-features) • [Tech Stack](#tech-stack) • [How to use](#run-on-your-machine) • [Maintainers](#maintainers) • [Credits](#credits) • [License](#license)